Skip to main content

 I was ranked Diamond, but my real-life character sheet was a mess: sleep-deprived, snapping at teammates, chain-queuing at 3 a.m. out of spite.
 I told myself I was grinding.
 In truth, I was stuck in a loop with a stacking debuff, call it Mental Fatigue, stacks to infinity, and I refused to read the tooltip.

 The internet is full of “mental health for gamers” advice that reads like a tutorial pop-up: Take breaks.
 Meditate.
 Go outside.
 It’s well-meaning, but it’s the equivalent of telling a raid group to “just dodge the mechanics” without explaining the timing.
-There’s no system, no questline, no NPC to guide you through the respawn.
+There’s no system, no questline, no NPC to guide you through the reset.

 This isn’t that post.
 This is the walkthrough I wish I’d had when my mental health bar hit critical.
 It’s messy, it’s personal, and it contains the exact XP loop that turned everything around.